AventusProtocolFoundation/docs/docs/protocolClassic.md

 #### Member Deposit

-Members who wish to create events and tickets must first put up a deposit of 5000 AVT.
+Members who sell or resell tickets must first put up a deposit of 5000 AVT.
 If a member is voted to be fraudulent by the community, their member deposit will be shared amongst the voting community.

 ## Member Management